New Resource

 Key Takeaways:

-• UniFab stands out as the best all-around tool, offering high-speed conversions, lossless audio quality, batch processing, and built-in editing features.
+• UniFab stands out as the best all-around tool, offering the fastest local conversions, lossless audio quality, batch processing, and built-in editing features.
 In our testing it's a strong option for professionals and anyone who frequently converts long recordings or needs to tweak audio settings.

 • If you're just starting out or need a free solution, Audacity is a strong contender, but it requires more technical setup (FFmpeg plugin) and a steeper learning curve.